 Forensic Phlebotomy Certificate

-Dates for the fall semester are as follows:
+Dates for the current semester are as follows:

 Those accepted into the ILEPP must successfully complete the forensic phlebotomy certificate offered by Richland Community College in Decatur, IL.
 This is a fast-track hybrid program that includes two courses.
 One consists of four weeks of online instruction and a three-day on-campus lab.
 The second course includes seven days of clinical experiences in healthcare facilities in Decatur.